- General Information

 - St. John’s University Web Site Privacy Statement

-Library patrons who have questions, concerns, or complaints about the Libraries’ handling of their privacy and confidentiality rights should file written comments with the University Librarian
+Library patrons who have questions, concerns, or complaints about the Libraries’ handling of their privacy and confidentiality rights should file written comments with the Dean of Libraries.

 Queens, NY 11439

 Quiet areas are an essential part of the academic needs of students and researchers, so all library spaces in St. Augustine Hall are designated Quiet Study Areas.